 Two flat tyres put paid to me being able to have a quick test ride and guessing the tyres and inner tubes had probably perished by now I headed off to Harry Perry Cycles in Woolwich.

 I had been told that the owner, Paul Mepham, was a jolly nice chap and had quite a collection of older bikes.
-I was not to be dissapointed and I cannot recommend Paul and his shop highly enough.
+I was not to be disappointed and I cannot recommend Paul and his shop highly enough.
 Now armed with new inner tubes and some basic cycle tools I headed off home with excitement to have my first ride of the bike in over three decades.....

 January 12th 2019 - The dumb idea